Frequently Asked Questions

 1. Do robots work on a pasture-based system?

 Robotic milking and pasture-based systems have been proven successful time and time again.
-Lely pioneered the ABC grazing system more than 10 years ago.
-Depending on your needs and management style, our systems will help you to meet organic or grazing protocols so cows can be free to go outdoors for either certain hours of the day — just to give the cows some play and lunge area — or for full efficient grazing, where the primary goal is to make full usage of the growth season and be as efficient as possible utilizing pasture.
+Lely pioneered the ABC grazing system and continues to refine processes and products within that model.
+Depending on your needs and management style, our systems will help you to meet organic or grazing protocols so cows can be free to go outdoors for certain hours of the day — just to give the cows some play and lunge area — or for full efficient grazing, where the primary goal is to make full usage of the growth season and be as efficient as possible utilizing pasture.

 2. How many cows per robot?